mostafa-galal25/Face-and-Eye-Detection/README.md

 The necessary Haar Cascade XML files.

-💻 Installation and Setup
+# Installation and Setup💻

 Follow these steps to set up the project locally:

-Clone the Repository:

-git clone [Your Repository URL Here] cd [Your Repository Name]
-Install OpenCV: If you don't have it installed, use pip:

-pip install opencv-python
+Install OpenCV: If you don't have it installed, use pip: pip install opencv-python

 Obtain Haar Cascade Files: The project requires the following two XML files, which are standard in the OpenCV distribution:

 haarcascade_frontalface_default.xml
 haarcascade_eye.xml

+Crucial Step:
-Crucial Step: In your current code, you are using absolute paths: 'C://Users//HP//Desktop//face_det//haarcascade_frontalface_default.xml'
+In your current code, you are using absolute paths: 'C://Users//HP//Desktop//face_det//haarcascade_frontalface_default.xml'

 You MUST place these two XML files inside the same directory as your Python script (.py file) and change the code to use relative paths for portability:
 Before:

 face_detect = cv2.CascadeClassifier('C://Users//HP//Desktop//face_det//haarcascade_frontalface_default.xml')
 eye_detect = cv2.CascadeClassifier('C://Users//HP//Desktop//face_det//haarcascade_eye.xml')

-After (Recommended for GitHub):
+After (Recommended):

 face_detect = cv2.CascadeClassifier('haarcascade_frontalface_default.xml')
 eye_detect = cv2.CascadeClassifier('haarcascade_eye.xml')
 (Make sure to upload the XML files to your GitHub repository along with the Python script.)

-▶️ How to Run
+# How to Run▶️

 Ensure your webcam is connected and accessible.

 Run the Python script from your terminal: